mortar-works/mortar-website/src/site/solutions/model-builder.md

 ---
 product: hxly
 title: "Model Builder"
-strapline: "Specialist techniques for complex, imbalanced, and unstructured data — cleaned, prepared, and modelled for real-world use."
+strapline: "Data Preparation, Modelling and Dataset Creation.
+Specialist techniques for complex, imbalanced, and unstructured data; your data cleaned, prepared, and modelled for real-world use."
 description: "Specialist techniques for complex, imbalanced, and unstructured data — cleaned, prepared, and modelled for real-world use.
 Custom datasets, behavioural models, and predictive outputs built to your specific problem."
 date: 2024-02-02
 author: Mortar